valtido/sentry-docs/src/collections/_documentation/clients/ruby/config.md

   Raven respects logger levels.

+&nbsp;
 `processors`

-: If you need to sanitize or pre-process (before its sent to the server) data, you can do so using the Processors implementation.
+: If you need to sanitize or pre-process (before it's sent to the server) data, you can do so using the Processors implementation.
 By default, a few processors are installed.
 The most important is `Raven::Processor::SanitizeData`, which will attempt to sanitize keys that match various patterns (e.g. password) and values that resemble credit card numbers.

-  In your Sentry UI, data which has been sanitized will appear as “********” (or 0, if the value was an Integer).
+  In your Sentry UI, data which has been sanitized will appear as “********” (or 0, if the value is an Integer).

   To specify your own (or to remove the defaults), simply pass them with your configuration: